msnm/DiscoveringBigData/hadoop/notes/HadoopsEcosystem.md

 Think about Spark (better alternative of MapReduce), Pig, HBASE, Kafka, Tez, Hive, Flume, Kafka, ...

 ![alt text](https://github.com/msnm/DiscoveringBigData/raw/master/hadoop/notes/img/hadoopsecosystem.png "HadoopsEcosystem")
-Picture is taken from the Udemy course [https://www.udemy.com/the-ultimate-hands-on-hadoop-tame-your-big-data]
+Picture is taken from the Udemy [course](https://www.udemy.com/the-ultimate-hands-on-hadoop-tame-your-big-data)

 ## Hadoop's File System (HDFS)

-Hadoop is not made for handling tons of files of just several mb, but it is made to store very large files that can be split up into chunks of 120mb.
-These blocks are persisted on different nodes and more than one copy is stored so that if one node goes down your data is not lost (failover).
+HDFS is a distributed file system that is not made for handling tons of files of just several mb, but it is designed to store very large files that can be partitioned into chunks of 120mb.
+Each of these blocks will be persisted on different nodes and more than one copy is stored so that if one node goes down your data is not lost (failover).
 It is the Name Node (a virtual directory structure) that keeps track where your blocks of data live.
 This Name Node has a ledger called the edit log that maintains a record of what’s being created, modified and stored.

 Let’s say you want to read a file from the HDFS, you (Client Node/App) will first talk to the Name Node, which will look into its ledger which Data Nodes you should access to retrieve your data in the most efficient manner.
-Then you will retrieve the data blocks from the given Data Nodes (one and three in the figure).
+Then you will retrieve the data blocks from the given Data Nodes (one and three in left the figure).

 ![alt text](https://github.com/msnm/DiscoveringBigData/raw/master/hadoop/notes/img/read_write_hfds.png "Left: reading from HDFS, Right: writing to HDFS")

 To store a file on HDFS your client will first talk to the Name Node which will make an entry into its ledger for this new file.
 Then you talk to a single Data Node to store your file and this Data Node will talk to its peer Data Nodes to store your data in blocks in a replicated manner.
 Each Data Node sends an acknowledgment down the road back to the client.
 Ultimately the client talks to the Name Node again which stores the info of where each data block is stored into the entry created for this file in its ledger.

+HDFS is designed to *write-once and read many times*, meaning that it is not intended for OLTP but rather for OLAP.
+As we will discover later the applications that run on top of HDFS and YARN main purposes are to analyse the data stored on a HFDS and not to alter/update the data.

 So far, our data is stored in a distributed and replicated manner, but what happens if our Name Node crashes?
 To eliminate this single point of failure several options can be used depending on your business requirements: